 Besides the rent, I feel everything else is not too expensive in Qatar, as long as you don’t spend extravagantly on unnecessary things.

-As for Malaysians, like me – it is very easy to attain a driving license in Qatar.
-It only costs 250 QAR for a 5 years’ validity, and car rentals are sustainable with the kind of income you earn here.
+As for Malaysians like me, it is very easy to attain a driving licence in Qatar.
+It only costs 250 QAR for a 5-year validity, and car rentals are sustainable with the kind of income you earn here.

-People with driving licenses from the UK, Turkey, Bosnia and Herzegovina, South Korea, and Malaysia are now eligible to get a Qatari driving license without any tests.
+People with driving licences from the UK, Turkey, Bosnia and Herzegovina, South Korea, and Malaysia are now eligible to get a Qatari driving licence without any tests.